-This means that your site not only has to look professional, your web pages have to be fast-loading, and your website has to be easy to navigate, but it’s also important to keep in mind that the needs of the website may change over time and sections may need to be updated often.
-This requires the implementation of a well-planned web and content management strategy.
+This means that your website not only has to look great, load fast, and your site layout has to be easy to navigate, but even more importantly, your site’s needs may change over time and many areas will need to be frequently updated.
+This requires a sound website and content management strategy in place.

-Another difficult challenge that medical-related businesses face online, as most businesses do for that matter, is that your site has only around thirty seconds to provide visitors with what they need or they will look elsewhere.
+Another difficult challenge that medical businesses face (as most other professions do for that matter), is that your site has an average of 30 seconds or less to provide users with what they are looking for or they will find what they are looking for elsewhere.

 “Websites have evolved into central information hubs where service information is still present but enhanced with web portals, hyperlinks to state and federal sites, and a variety of free tools.”